-29. After the publishing the Indianapolis Photo, Defendant DANIELS as President of Purdue University permitted third parties to access to the webpage and copy the Indianapolis Photo to third party Internet User's computers.
+29. After the Defendant published the Indianapolis Photo, Defendant permitted third parties to access to the webpage americanrealestateIU.com and copy the Indianapolis Photo to third party Internet User's computers.

-30. Defendant DANIELS is vicariously liable for each such downloaded copy of the Indianapolis Photo initiated by each third party Internet User regardless of whether Defendant was aware that the third party was creating the downloaded copy.
+30. Defendant IU is vicariously liable for each such downloaded copy of the Indianapolis Photo initiated by each third party Internet User regardless of whether Defendant was aware that the third party was creating the downloaded copy.